-- 1) Describe the work and decision making processes which assess potential impacts on key equality groups (protected characteristics) of the Budget proposals and if necessary, highlight potential areas of adverse impact that could constitute discrimination. - 2) Set out actions to ensure procedures are in place to continue to monitor and review the Equality impact of reduced revenue funding and consequent effects on services and staffing.
+- 1) Describe the work and decision making processes which assess potential impacts on key equality groups (protected characteristics) of the Budget proposals and if necessary, highlight potential areas of adverse impact that could constitute discrimination. - 2) This year we also have included an analysis related to wider socio- economic inequality , taking account of the impacts on poverty and income inequality - 3) Set out actions to ensure procedures are in place to continue to monitor and review the Equality impact of reduced revenue funding and consequent effects on services and staffing.